Tutorial: Use the Azure API Management extension for Visual Studio Code to import and manage APIs

 Optionally, you can get detailed request tracing information to help you debug and troubleshoot the API.

-To trace request processing, first enable the Allow tracing setting for the subscription used to debug your API.
-For steps to enable this setting using the portal, see Verify allow tracing setting.
-To limit unintended disclosure of sensitive information, tracing is allowed for only 1 hour.
+For steps to enable tracing for an API, see Enable tracing for an API.
+To limit unintended disclosure of sensitive information, tracing by default is allowed for only 1 hour.

 Clean up resources